 Most states require that applicants pass the National Physical Therapy Exam given by the Federation of State Boards of Physical Therapy in addition to earning an associate degree.
 Some states also require that applicants pass a state exam prior to licensure.

 Speech-language pathology professionals help patients overcome problems with swallowing, speech, fluency, language, cognitive-communication and voice.
 Speech-language pathologist assistants perform clerical duties, help assess patients and follow treatment plans prescribed by the supervising speech-language pathologist.

 Speech Language Pathologist Assistant Certification Requirements

-According to the American Speech-Language-Hearing Association (ASHA), state requirements for speech-language pathologist assistants vary greatly (www.asha.org).
+According to the American Speech-Language-Hearing Association (ASHA), state requirements for speech-language pathologist assistants vary greatly.
 Due to the array of local requirements, ASHA suggests that students earn an associate degree from a speech-language pathologist assistant training program.

 Additional requirements may apply to assistants working in schools.
 Specific information regarding state requirements for school workers is available from local licensing and education offices.

-According to the BLS, physical therapist aides and assistants could expect a significant increase - 41% - in employment opportunities from 2012-2022.
-The mean annual salary for this group of professionals was $26,660 in May 2014, as reported by the BLS.
+According to the BLS, physical therapist aides and assistants could expect a significant increase which is much faster than the average through 2028.
+The mean annual salary for this group of professionals was $28,500 in May 2018, as reported by the BLS.